idaholab/moose/modules/combined/doc/content/modules/combined/tutorials/introduction/step01.md

 (taking into account surface roughness and contact pressure for example).

-The constraint object acts on the Lagrange multiplier [!param](/Constraints/GapConductanceConstraint/variable) `Tlm`, and it effects the [!param](/Constraints/GapConductanceConstraint/secondary_variable) `T`, the temperature.
+The constraint object acts on the Lagrange multiplier [!param](/Constraints/GapConductanceConstraint/variable) `Tlm`, and it affects the [!param](/Constraints/GapConductanceConstraint/secondary_variable) `T`, the temperature, enforcing the energy balance.

-We make sure to enable the evaluation of the constraint on the *displaced mesh* (that is a copy of the mesh that has all nodes moved by their displacement variable values) by setting the [!param](/Constraints/GapConductanceConstraint/use_displaced_mesh) parameter to `true`.
-Try setting this to false and compare the results (hint the gap distance the constraint sees will be computed from the original mesh and will not change over time).
+We make sure to enable the evaluation of the constraint on the *displaced mesh* to capture large displacement and deformatio by setting the [!param](/Constraints/GapConductanceConstraint/use_displaced_mesh) parameter to `true`.
+The displaced mesh is a copy of the mesh that has all nodes moved by their displacement variable values.
+Try setting this parameter to false and compare the results (hint the gap distance the constraint sees will be computed from the original mesh and will not change over time).

 We chose a gap conductance [!param](/Constraints/GapConductanceConstraint/k).
 The heat flux across the gap will be computed as $\frac kl$ where $l$ is the